agam778/agam778/README.md

 Hi, my name is **Agampreet Singh**.
 I am:

-- 🇮🇳 A boy born and grew up in India
+- 🇮🇳 He/Him from India
 - 💻 A developer (small projects right now and still learning)
 - 📹 A YouTuber on Tech Stuff